 - Scenic flight from Jomsom to Pokhara

-Round Dhaulagiri Trek Itinerary
+Dhaulagiri Round Trek Itinerary

 Dhaulagiri Circuit Trek itinerary ranges from 17 days to 25 days.
 The 17-day itinerary takes you to trails of the Jomsom Muktinath Trek.
 From Marpha, the Apple Capital of Nepal, you trek to Jomsom.
 You fly to Pokhara from Jomsom in just 25 minutes by enjoying the aerial view of the Annapurna and Dhaulagiri regions.